ArunFrey/oss_twitter/01_analyse_twitter_data.md

 ![](01_analyse_twitter_data_files/figure-html/plot timeline-1.png)<!-- -->

-We can see that all 15,000 tweets capture only one day of the online discourse surrounding Black Lives Matter on Twitter.
-What's more, the plot reveals that users are more active during certain periods of the day--right before sleep and in the early afternoon.
+We can see that all 1500 tweets capture only a small fraction of the online discussion surrounding Black Lives Matter on Twitter.
+What's more, the plot reveals that users are more active during certain periods of the day.

 # Studying protests using Twitter